munificent/craftinginterpreters/book/local-variables.md

 <aside name="order">

-We're writing a single pass compiler, so it's not like we have *too* many other options for how to order them in the array.
+We're writing a single-pass compiler, so it's not like we have *too* many other options for how to order them in the array.

 </aside>